rishabh-malhotra/mongodb-chat-application/readme.md

-it is a a chat application using mongodb and sockets.
+it is a a chat application using mongodb and socket.io